tock/book/src/getting_started.md

    `usbipd attach --wsl -b <busid>` on powershell/cmd (When attaching a device for the first time, it has to be done with admin previliges).

 10. To check if the attach worked, run `lsusb` on WSL.
-If the whole process worked, the device should be listed and JLink should be able to find it.
+If it worked, the device should be listed as `SEGGER JLink`.

 11. The kernel can now be flashed with `make install` and other tockloader commands should work.